powerplace-io/power-places-scraper/README.md

 the `--proxy` option (or if you are using [tor][tor_browser] with the default
 configuration: `--tor`).

+*Note: The proxy is only used for querying the google search, not for calling the OSM Overpass API.*

 [tor_browser]: https://www.torproject.org/download/ "Tor Browser Download Page"